Aquatic hyphomycetes: Ecology

+History

+The first aquatic hyphomycete that is in this ecological group that was described has often been attributed to being Heliscus lugdunensis (Neonectria lugdunensis), described by Pier Andrea Saccardo and Jean-Jacques Therry, indexed andpublished by Saccardo in 1880.
+Though the earliest description of a species in this group is likely Trinacrium subtile, which was described by Heinrich Riess in 1852.
+The second person attributed to recognize and describe three species from this group was Émile De Wildeman in the 1890s.
+However, the first mycologist to recognize and describe the whole ecological group in their environment, was Cecil Terence Ingold in 1942, where he described many species from decaying alder leaves in a stream in England.
+Since then hyphomycetes have been observed from all around the world.
+Many species were long thought to be cosmopolitan, but recent phylogeny on biogeography of species seem to counteract this thought.

 Identification

 Identification of these species is based mainly on spore morphology.
-Spores usually have tetraradiate, sigmoid, or filamentous shapes.
+Spores usually have tetraradiate, scolecoid, or filamentous shapes.
 Some important characters for identification include: number, and placement of septa; branches; constrictions at the septa; spiny tips of branches; length and width of branches, with more.
 The hyphae extends a conidiophore from the substrate and develops a conidia that breaks off into the stream, to find a new substrate, attach, and germinate.
-These spore morphologies are believed to be specialized to survive stream environments, and attach to specific substrata, which gives them their shapes.
+These spore morphologies are believed to be specialized to survive in stream environments, and attach to specific substrata, which gives them their shapes.
+For many species the spore morphology is not enough, however, and the structure of the conidiophore is required.
+This is most often done by getting the fungi to grow in cultures, and then inspecting the spore-producing structures.